 For interesting statistics on timed vs. untimed keys, please check out bestkeystone.com.

-For these top 100 Mythic logs, the site takes the lower bound of a 95% confidence interval again, and then, for the overall raid tier list, averages it across all bosses.
+For these top 500 Mythic logs, the site takes the lower bound of a 95% confidence interval again of the top 100 parses for each spec, on each encounter, and then, for the overall raid tier list, averages it across all bosses.

 Melee and Ranged DPS are on the same tier list, though displayed separatey for ease of viewing.
 Healers are on their own tier list (since they use hps).
 Tanks are also on their own tier list (since tank dps is typically much lower).